What Is Deadheading and What Flowers Do You Deadhead

 Disadvantages of Deadheading Flowers

 Deadheading offers numerous benefits to the garden.
-However, if you remove spent blooms before the seeds mature, they won’t be viable for next year’s plantings.
+However, if you remove spent blooms before the seeds mature, those seeds won’t be viable for next year’s plantings.

 If you’re a compulsive seed saver like me, this will be more than a bit distressing.

-So, if you wish to save seeds for next year and for seed swaps, you should allow at least some of your annuals and perennials to go to seed, keeping a few deadheads on the plant, at least sometime before the season ends.
+So, if you wish to save seeds for next year and for seed swaps, you should allow at least some of your annuals and perennials to go to seed, keeping a few dead blooms on the plant, at least sometime before the season ends.

 Totally dry and brown flower heads generally have the best chances of mature seeds!
 Look and see if you can find a few!